QBayLogic/benchmark-compilation/docs/index.md

 ### Upgrade only

 Let's say you have an existing case and video card, and you previous CPU used DDR3 memory, what are the costs of your upgrade path?.
-We picked DDR4-3000 for both options because we saw that the Ryzen 7 2700X definitely benifits from faster RAM; we use DDR4-3000 for our Core i7-8700K as well because that's what our benchmark i7-8700K machine had.
+We picked DDR4-3000 for both options because we saw that the Ryzen 7 2700X definitely benefits from faster RAM; we use DDR4-3000 for our Core i7-8700K as well because that's what our benchmark i7-8700K machine had.

 | Vendor | Configuration | Price | Price vs N-1 |
 | --- | --- | --- | --- |